jeffhch/studio3_build/README.md

-step3: Before running this app, enter npx react-native start
+step3: Before running this app, enter npx react-native start.
 ![step3](https://i.imgur.com/de5kVMG.png)

 step4: make sure you create a new emulator or you can use your mobile phone

 ![step4](https://i.imgur.com/8X9d0ee.png)

 step5: once you have your emulator, then you can run UQLife using run button

 ![step5](https://i.imgur.com/L7lutLv.png)

 step6:Then wait a while, it will show the login page

 ![step6](https://i.imgur.com/jNjdSt7.png)

 step7: then use our test user to login or you can create your own account